quantum-brackets/45group/BLUEPRINT.md

 ### 1. User & Authentication Features
 - **User Authentication**: Secure login/logout functionality.
 Session management is handled via secure, HTTP-only cookies.
 - **User Signup**: Users can create a 'guest' account.
+- **Password Reset**: Users can request a password reset via email.
+A secure, time-limited token is generated and sent to their email address.
 - **Guest Checkout**: New users can make a booking by providing a name and email, which automatically creates a 'provisional' account for them to manage their booking.
 They can later "claim" this account by completing the signup process.
 - **Profile Management**: Logged-in users can view and update their profile information, including name, email, phone number, and password.